FuturICT2/FIN4Sensors/README.md

-# FIN4-IOT
+# FIN4Sensors
-Code for sensor oracles
+Code for sensor oracles that can proof claims made in the FIN4Xplorer system